VirtusLab/scala-cli/website/docs/commands/basics.md

 - as source files
 - as one or several directories that contain source files
-- as URLs, pointing to sources
+- as URLs pointing to sources
 - by processing source code via piping or process substitution

-Note that all of these input formats can used alongside each other.
+Note that all of these input formats can be used alongside each other.

 ## Source files